 Although all of these issues can be addressed to the extent that they comply with current rules and regulations, there is a strong and growing movement in the country against coal.
 And while environmental issues typically frame the political debate over the future of coal power, cost is the primary driver to the recent decline in coal use in the US.
 In particular, low cost natural gas arising from the shale gas boom that began in the mid 2000s has resulted in new natural gas powered plants being cheaper in many cases than running an old coal plant.
 In addition, with the recent rapid cost decline of wind and solar, these renewable energy sources are now cheaper in some parts of the country.
 A March 2019 report by Energy Innovation concluded that "America has officially entered the 'coal cost crossover'...Today, local wind and solar could replace approximately 74 percent of the U.S. coal fleet at an immediate savings to customers.
 By 2025, this number grows to 86 percent of the coal fleet".

 This report suggests a sunset scenario for coal power, with a likely steady flow of plant closures.
 If we accept the 86% number at face value, only about 37 GW of coal plant capacity (out of the 264 GW capacity in 2018) will remain in 2025.
 However, the report points out that there are monopoly utilities that support uneconomic coal generation at the expense of new renewables that will extend that date.
 Regardless, the end of the coal era in the US is much closer than anyone envisioned ten years ago.

 The Coal Power Topics package provides information on a variety of coal power topics of general interest to the American public.
-Information from a number of sources is provided, including links to videos that have been produced spcifically by Our World of Energy for broadcast television.
+Key references are provided that can be used to find more detailed information.